Podcast 717 – Gardening Gardeners – Part 2

 Podcast 704 – Homestead Living Magazine

-Published a couple of days ago in Podcasts - 0 Comments
+Published 7 months ago in Podcasts - 0 Comments

 Paul talks with Matt about RMHs and Homestead Living magazine for which Paul and Beau wrote an article and they discuss this and other RMH-related subjects, such as Mud’s aversion to using wood anywhere near a RMH just in case it slowly becomes more flammable.
 Support the podcast on Patreon Show notes and discussion More […]